So, like many of you, I used to suffer from insomnia.

 That's terribly interesting.

-But uh the funny thing is, I what do you think I'm gonna do?
+I actually don't do board breaking, but the funny thing is, what do you think I'm going to do?

 Oh, yeah, absolutely.

-Are you trying to say that the women of the view are not strong?
+Are you trying to say that the women of the View are not strong?

 Are you trying to say that because they're women, they would be unable to defeat you?

-I am saying that they I could see that as being very sex this.
+I could see that as being very sexist.

-I know I know the women of the view.
+I know the women of the View.

-I am very Why don't we set up a little one-on-one with you and Joy Behar?
+Why don't we set up a little one-on-one with you and Joy Behar?

 Must be how strong she really is.

-Now, my sisters, when I was really, really young, they were able to beat me up.
+You know, my father from a very young age, now, my sisters, when I was really, really young, they were able to beat me up.

 And it wasn't that long thereafter.